 - Allow for easier retrieval of information later

-Email encryption is a security measure to encode, or scramble, email messages so that only those recipients with the key can unscramble and read the message.
-Find out why you might need to encrypt your messages and the process from the email encryption page.
+Email encryption is a security measure to encode, or scramble, messages so that only those recipients with the key can unscramble and read the message.
+ECU faculty and staff are required to encrypt all email messages containing sensitive information if recipients are outside the ECU network.
+Find out the process from the email encryption page.